tlswg/tls13-spec/draft-ietf-tls-tls13.md

 to inflate the size of the encrypted record.

-When generating a TLSCiphertext record for the application_data_padded record types, implementations SHOULD set the padding octets to all zeros before encrypting.
+When generating a TLSCiphertext record for the application_data_padded record types, implementations MUST ensure that the final padding octet for the record is set to 0x01, and that all other padding octets are not set to 0x01.
+Implementations SHOULD set all but the final padding octets to 0x00 before encrypting.
 In particular, implementations MUST NOT encrypt uninitialized memory.

 The padding sent will be authenticated by the record protection mechanism but receiving peers MUST NOT try to validate the padding